 The OS looks to be a simple GUI with the ability to save state of the current game, also it looks like you'll be able to rank games.
 As well as have a number of scaling and display options.
 There are a few more obvious settings you can change, like customise controls, what port the joystick and mouse will be in, the mouse speed etc.

-Blitter mode options Normal (the default mode), Wait (may be more compatible), Immediate (May improve performance).
+Blitter mode options Normal (the default mode), Wait (maybe more compatible), Immediate (May improve performance).
 Copper mode can also be turned on or off, these options all affect the level of compatibility of certain games.
-So if you have a game that has an issues these are the settings to usually play with first.
+So if you have a game that has any issues, these are the settings to usually play with first.
 But most should be fine on the default settings.

 Memory Options you will be able to change the system from just 0.5mb to maximum of 10mb Ram (2mb Chip and 8mb Fast) this should be enough for 99% of Amiga games.